upinvoice/module_upinvoice-1.1/README.md

 # UpInvoice Module for Dolibarr

-This module allows uploading, validating and registering supplier invoices in a three-step process using the UpInvoice API.
+This module allows uploading, validating and registering supplier invoices in a three-step process using the UpInvoice API (https://upinvoice.eu).

 ## Installation